-- Home fitness machines can be a convenient way of integrating exercise into your life, without the expense of gym membership or the self-consciousness of working out in front of others.
+Home fitness machines can be a convenient way of integrating exercise into your life, without the expense of gym membership or the self-consciousness of working out in front of others.

-We asked readers who own exercise bikes, treadmills and elliptical trainers about their experiences with equipment designed for domestic use, including what makes for a good or bad purchase decision.
-With your help plus information from our overseas counterparts who’ve tested this equipment, we’ve put together some tips on what to consider when buying home fitness equipment.
+We asked readers who own exercise bikes, treadmills and elliptical trainers about their experiences with equipment designed for home use, including what makes for a good or bad purchase decision.
+With your help, plus information from our overseas counterparts who've tested this equipment, we've put together some tips on what to consider when buying home fitness equipment.

-If you’re not sure which — if any — home exercise equipment is right for you, you could try hiring first.
-In fact you might prefer not to buy at all — you could simply hire a series of different types of machine over time so you don’t get bored.
+If you're not sure which, if any, home exercise equipment is right for you, you could try hiring first.
+In fact you might prefer not to buy at all.
+Simply hire a series of different types of machine over time so you don't get bored.
 There are plenty of hire companies out there.

 If there's only one of you using it, that may be more expensive than the average gym membership, but you'll get a much better idea of what it's like exercising in your own home (the good and the bad).
 It gets cheaper if you hire for a longer term, and many companies will let you deduct some or all of the rental money you've paid if you decide to buy the machine.

-In our survey, people who’d bought exercise equipment in the previous 12 months were typically using it three to four times a week.
-However, usage tended to drop off over the years, and by five years about half of our respondents who’d bought treadmills and three-quarters who’d bought exercise bikes were no longer using them.
+In our survey, people who'd bought exercise equipment in the previous 12 months were typically using it three to four times a week.
+However, use tended to drop off over the years and by the five-year mark about half of our respondents who'd bought treadmills and three-quarters who'd bought exercise bikes were no longer using them.

 Most people were satisfied with the machines they'd bought, especially those who'd bought treadmills (87% were satisfied, compared with 77% of people with exercise bikes or elliptical trainers).
 Not surprisingly, the more satisfied people were, the more likely they were to still be regularly using the machine.